duqtools/duqtools/docs/templates/template_create.md

 !!! note

-    When specifying a sigma range, make sure you use `add` as the operator.
+    When you specify a sigma range, make sure you use `add` as the operator.
 While the other operators are also supported, they do not make much sense in this context.